 The Raine Study supports and facilitates the research community accessing and utilising the enormous potential of this unique cohort to make new discoveries to improve human health.

-The principles for researcher engagement with the Raine Study, including the conditions and rules for utilising Raine Study resources and expected behaviour are detailed in the Raine Study Researcher Engagement Policy.
+The principles for researcher engagement with the Raine Study, including the conditions and rules for utilising Raine Study resources and expected behaviour are detailed in the Raine Study Researcher Engagement Policy on our Commonly Used Resources page.

 The Lead Investigator will submit a Project application via the Raine Online Submission System (ROSS).
 On ROSS, the project is only formally submitted after each member of the project team confirms their involvement and acknowledge our code of conduct.
 Once submitted, the application is reviewed during our fortnightly Scientific Management Committee (SMC) meeting.
 The SMC will discuss the project and then either place the item on the next Scientific Review Committee (SRC) meeting agenda or contact the Lead Investigator to suggest revisions.
 The SRC will then discuss the project and either approve, request revisions/amendments or reject it.
 The SRC meets face to face quarterly and electronically in between the face to face meetings.
 Please allow a period of 6-8 weeks from the formal submission of the project application to final approval.

-If a project involves the use of existing data, the Lead Investigator will submit a data access request via ROSS.
+For projects involving the use of existing data and/or biosamples, once final approval by the Scientific Review Committee and from a HREC is obtained, the Lead Investigator will submit a data access request and/or biosamples request via ROSS.
 On ROSS, the data access request is only formally submitted after each listed data handler confirms their involvement and acknowledge our data access code of conduct.
 Once submitted, the data access request is reviewed during our fortnightly SMC meeting and the SMC will either approve, request revisions/amendments or reject it.
 If approved, the Raine Study Data and Biosamples Manager will arrange data extraction and secure transfer to the data handlers.
 Please note the time for data extraction varies according to the amount and type of data requested.

 This part of the process has three key steps: manuscript proposal, manuscript submission and media release.